Band-Passes and Long Virtual Knot Concordance: The Long Virtual Knot Concordance Group

 \subsection{Concordance}

-It will be assumed the reader is familiar with (closed) virtual knots \cite{KaV,GPV}.
-Long virtual knots are immersions $\mathbb{R} \to \mathbb{R}^2$, identical with the $x$-axis outside a compact set, where double points are marked as classical or virtual crossings.
-They are considered equivalent up to the Reidemeister moves and the detour move (i.e. the \emph{extended Reidemeister moves}).
-All are oriented from $-\infty \to \infty$.
+Long virtual knot diagrams are immersions $\mathbb{R} \to \mathbb{R}^2$, identical with the $x$-axis outside a compact set, such that each self-intersection is a transversal double point.
+Each double point is marked as a classical or virtual crossing.
+These diagrams are considered equivalent up to the \emph{extended Reidemeister moves} \cite{KaV} (see Figure \ref{fig_rmoves}).
+All long knots are oriented from $-\infty \to \infty$.
 A \emph{long virtual link} is a virtual link in the usual sense except that exactly one component is a long virtual knot.
-Our combinatorial definition of concordance is adapted from \cite{DKK,lou_cob} (see also \cite{CKS,fenn_rack,turaev_cobordism}).
+Long virtual knots were first introduced by Goussarov-Polyak-Viro \cite{GPV} in their study of finite-type knot invariants.